 Step 1: Apply to Study in Ireland

-The initial step to acquiring PR in Ireland after study is to enroll in a short-term or long-term course in the universities of Ireland.
+The initial step to acquiring PR in Ireland after study is to enrol in a short-term or long-term course in the universities of Ireland.
 International students who aspire to study in Ireland and have acquired a seat in any of the Irish colleges/universities are eligible to apply for two types of student visas.
 To acquire an Ireland student visa, overseas students are required to score the minimum score in any of the approved English Language Proficiency Tests– TOEFL or IELTS.
 Listed below are two types of Ireland student visas:

 - C Study Visa: This is provided to students who are planning to study for less than three months in Ireland.
 This student visa is approved for overseas students who are enrolling in a training program or 90-day short-term courses.